Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33

 Then, during the 2018 season, he was traded to the Houston Texans.
 He managed only 23 catches in seven games with his new team and was released after that brief tenure.

 Thomas signed with the New England Patriots, but was cut before their opener.
-He finished his career with the Jets.
+He finished up with the Jets.

 In 143 career games, Thomas had 724 catches for 9,763 yards and 63 touchdowns.